Jazafras/Goddess-Database/readme.md

 indexer.py contains a function that builds an index and a function that can search through the index.
 The user will be prompted for a searchterm and have the total number of results that match the term returned.
-Of those matched, the top 10 goddesses and their ID will be printed.
+Of those matched, the top 10 goddesses, their ID, and <1000 characters of their article extract will be printed.